What Is Frozen Shoulder?

 Sometimes a frozen shoulder is resistant to treatment.
 Patients with resistant frozen shoulders can be considered for release of the scar tissue by arthroscopic surgery or manipulation of the scarred shoulder under anaesthetic.

-Your osteopath or physiotherapist at Premier Health Partners are trained to determine the most appropriate form of treatment that is tailored specifically for you.
+Your Osteopath at Premier Health Partners are trained to determine the most appropriate form of treatment that is tailored specifically for you.

 Osteopathy is a “whole body” system of manual therapy which uses a range of techniques to manage musculo-skeletal disorders and other functional disorders of the body.
 This form of treatment was developed in America in the 1870s by Dr Andrew Taylor Still and has progressed in development to be widely scientifically validated and utilised around the world.